RHEINLAND-PFALZ & SCOTLAND x LIFE SCIENCES FUND

 Submitting Your Application

-Please submit your application (merged into a single PDF) to jill.inkster@glasgow.ac.uk at SULSA by 5pm on date to be confirmed.
+Please submit your application (merged into a single PDF) to admin@sulsa.ac.uk by 5pm on Thursday 27th February 2025.

 Notification of Outcome

-Successful applications will be notified by email by date to be confirmed.
+Successful applications will be notified by email w/c Monday 31st March 2025.

 Payment of Funds

 Mobility funding will be transferred to the home institute of the applicant(s) travelling whilst research costs will be transferred to the host institute.
-Funds must be spent by date to be confirmed.
+Funds must be spent by 31st March 2026.

 Awardee Reporting

-You must provide the SULSA administration with project updates and outcomes when requested for reporting purposes.
+You must provide the administrative team with project updates and outcomes when requested for reporting purposes.
 A proof of spend report must be submitted by this date.
 An update will be requested at 9 months and a written report will be requested at 3 months post award ending.
 The lay person summary of the project will be used as a case study to showcase outcomes.
-Reports and other outcome information will be shared across the 3 funders (Scottish Government, the State Government of Rheinland-Pfalz, and SULSA).
-If this project leads to a published article, or leverages grant funding, or any other outputs please contact SULSA administration to make them aware.
+Reports and other outcome information will be shared across the 3 funders (the Ministry of Science and Health in Rheinland-Pfalz and the Scottish Government Office in Berlin) and the administrative team.

 Applicant Reporting

-After awarding SULSA will circulate a demographic survey to all applicants of this funding call.
-The information is collected anonymously and is used internally by SULSA to understand the diversity of our applicants and identify areas for improvement.
-This information will not be shared with reviewers and will be held in accordance with SULSA’s privacy policy.
+After awarding the administrative team will circulate a demographic survey to all applicants of this funding call.
+The information is collected anonymously and is used internally by the administrative team to understand the diversity of our applicants and identify areas for improvement.
+This information will not be shared with reviewers and will be held in accordance with the administrative team’s privacy policy.

 Previously Funded Projects